peppelinux/pyDHCPStarvator/README.md

 ````

 ### Send a DHCP discover and listen for event
-A listener could be also executed to run a function callback for every packet sniffed.
+A listener could also be executed to run a function callback for every packet sniffed.
-For example we could send a gratuitous DHCP DISCOVER to sniff DHCP OFFER from rogue DHCP servers, then run a starvation over them.
+For example we could send a gratuitous DHCP DISCOVER and listen for DHCP OFFER from rogue DHCP servers.

 ````
 # DHCP DISCOVER